 This tank is having its transmission removed.
 The large brake drum assemblies are the transmission's most prominent feature in this image.
 The engine in the M1917 was to the rear of the transmission.
 (Picture taken in 1925 by Harris & Ewing, Inc.; available from the Library of Congress.)

 The obvious visual difference between the M1917 and M1917A1 is the latter's lengthened engine compartment.
 This was necessary to accomodate the bigger Franklin engine.
 The position of the muffler on the left side of the tank can also be seen in this view.
+The air intake and exhaust arrangement was changed from the earlier armored cover to three separate grilles on each side of the rear deack.
 The armament in this tank appears to be the Browning machine gun.
 (Picture from Development of Armored Vehicles, volume 1: Tanks.)